RSS

 So, ultimately, my clients found what they were looking for at a price point they were happy with.

 If it sounds like I am ranting against the disorganized, lazy, and unwashed people who represent property sellers, I am.
-I also praise and thank the professional who is organized, diligent, has the correct information, and is willing to make an effort to ensure a transaction gets done.
+I also praise and thank the professional who is organized, diligent, has accurate information, and is willing to make the effort to ensure a transaction is completed.

-Preventing and fixing income property seller mistakes should not be a hassle!
+Preventing and fixing mistakes by income property sellers should not be a hassle!

 More Income Property Tips & Prudent Things To Think About